 - Experiential therapy

-In choosing The Manor Clinic to break free from an addiction to substances and overcome the symptoms of a depressive disorder, you or someone you care about will receive the treatment needed to begin the next chapter of life, free from the constraints of chemical dependency.
+In choosing The Manor Clinic to break free from an addiction to drugs or alcohol and overcome the symptoms of depression, you or someone you care about will receive the treatment needed to begin the next chapter of life, free from the constraints of chemical dependency.